macchiato-dev/ristretto/tabs-new.md

     if (![...document.adoptedStyleSheets].includes(this.constructor.globalStyles)) {
       document.adoptedStyleSheets = [...document.adoptedStyleSheets, this.constructor.globalStyles]
     }
+    this.split = document.createElement('split-view')
+    this.split.vertical = true
+    this.split.addEventListener('split-view-resize', e => {
+      const y = e.detail.offsetY - this.offsetTop
+      this.style.setProperty('--top-area-height', `${y}px`)
+    })
     const {TabGroup} = customElements.get('tab-list')
     this.tabGroup = new TabGroup()
     this.topTabList = this.createTabs(10)
+    this.topTabList.appendDropArea = this.topTabBlankArea
     this.topTabList.tabGroup = this.tabGroup
-    this.topArea = document.createElement('top-area')
     this.topTabBlankArea = document.createElement('div')
     this.topTabBlankArea.classList.add('drop')
+    this.topAreaHeader = document.createElement('div')
+    this.topAreaHeader.classList.add('header')
-    this.topArea.append(this.topTabList, this.topTabBlankArea)
+    this.topAreaHeader.append(this.topTabList, this.topTabBlankArea)
+    this.topArea = document.createElement('top-area')
+    this.topArea.append(this.topAreaHeader)
     this.bottomTabList = this.createTabs(10)
+    this.topTabList.appendDropArea = this.bottomTabBlankArea
     this.bottomTabList.tabGroup = this.tabGroup
-    this.bottomArea = document.createElement('bottom-area')
     this.bottomTabBlankArea = document.createElement('div')
     this.bottomTabBlankArea.classList.add('drop')
+    this.bottomAreaHeader = document.createElement('div')
+    this.bottomAreaHeader.classList.add('header')
-    this.bottomArea.append(this.bottomTabList, this.bottomTabBlankArea)
+    this.bottomAreaHeader.append(this.bottomTabList, this.bottomTabBlankArea)
+    this.bottomArea = document.createElement('bottom-area')
+    this.bottomArea.append(this.bottomAreaHeader)
     this.bottomTabList.tabGroup = this.tabGroup
     this.tabGroup.tabLists = [this.topTabList, this.bottomTabList]
-    this.shadowRoot.append(this.topArea, this.bottomArea)
+    this.shadowRoot.append(this.topArea, this.split, this.bottomArea)
   }

   createTabs(n) {